 We learn fast when we practice.
-This notion of applied learning is a cornerstone to our learning approach.
+This notion of applied learning is the cornerstone to our learning approach.

 Progress is made through regular presentations of work that encourage a practical understanding of story and song.

 Practice is framed by exercises that focus on specific musical conventions.
 These exercises build skills and awareness through regular application.
 Workshop facilitators provide further framing with a professional, working vocabulary.

 We strive for excellence.
 Our workshop leaders offer challenging exercises that help members to understand and hone their craft.